lsst-sqre/sqr-088/index.md

 In some cases, the latter may need to be available in the payload so that the executed cell can talk to the JupyterLab UI extension.

 This creates the possibility that the code in the payload will diverge from the code in the frontend in a way that causes the former to no longer be able to talk to the latter, particularly when running older payloads
-We do not currently have a solution to this other than hoping that such an incompatibility won't occur.
+We do not currently have a solution to this but as it has not happened with the extensions we have been using so far, we have grounds to hope that such an incompatibility won't occur.

-### Compatibility
+### Transition from the previous architecture to the separate Pythons one

 For the Rubin Science Platform use case, we need to be able to continue to spawn older images.
 This requires some care, since the new design moves some files to different locations in the Docker image, but the Nublado controller expects to use the same entry points for all lab images.